-Without a quality sub ohm coil, sub ohm vaping is not possible.
-At the heart of the whole experience is the sub ohm coils, creating the low resistance space needed within the atomizer for the sub ohm vaping experience.
-It is the coils which give this whole type of vaping its name and sub ohm refers to the resistance of the coil in use.
-Sub ohm coils have a resistance of less than 1 ohm and there are a wide range of different resistances on the market to suit different types of sub ohm vaper.
+Without a quality sub-ohm coil, sub-ohm vaping is not possible.
+At the heart of the whole experience is the sub-ohm coils, creating the low resistance space needed within the atomizer for the sub-ohm vaping experience.
+It is the coils that give this type of vaping its name and sub-ohm refers to the resistance of the coil in use.
+Sub-ohm coils have a resistance of less than 1ohm and have a wide range of different resistances on the market to suit different types of sub-ohm fans.

-We understand that sub ohm coils have a resistance below 1 ohm but why does this matter?
+We understand that sub-ohm coils have a resistance below 1 ohm but why does this matter?
 Does it really affect your vaping experience so much?
 The answer is yes, there are many differences.
 The first and most well-known difference is the vapor production.
-Sub ohm coils have the potential to produce huge clouds because sub ohm coils create more heat and this again pushes up the volume of vapor.
-Sub ohm coils also provide a warmer vapor and use up more juice to create the intense vaping experience.
-Sub ohm vaping delivers new levels of satisfaction as each hit is smooth and intense.
-Sub ohm coils can be used with different vaping methods too and allow vapers even more choice and freedom.
+Sub-ohm coils have the potential to produce huge clouds because sub-ohm coils create more heat and this again pushes up the volume of vapor.
+Sub-ohm coils also provide a warmer vapor and use up more vape juice to create the intense vaping experience.
+Sub-ohm vaping delivers new levels of satisfaction as each hit is smooth and intense.
+Sub-ohm coils can be used with different vaping methods too and allow vapers even more choice and freedom.

-As you’d probably guess most of the brands who produce sub ohm coils are also responsible for atomizers, clearomizers, box mods and other sub ohm vaping kit.
-Brands such as Halo, KangerTech and Aspire sell replacement coils in many different resistances and their sub ohm coils can also be bought in multipacks too.
+As you’d probably guess most of the brands who produce sub-ohm coils are also responsible for atomizers, clearomizers, box mods and other sub-ohm vaping kits.
+Brands such as Halo, KangerTech and Aspire sell replacement coils in many different resistances and their sub-ohm coils can also be bought in multi-packs as well.